Energy and Process Engineering

 Our researchers apply a combination of experimental and theoretical approaches to the best technological solutions for improved efficiency, maximum output and financial viability.

 Graduates from our discipline progress into a wide spectrum of industries, turning raw materials into products that are used every day.
-Their work expands across petrol and fuel, food and beverages, water treatment, hygiene products, dairy, paper, pharmaceuticals and sugar.

 We develop efficient and sustainable processes, with low energy footprints, that provide key improvements to business operations and profitability.